beepboopblap/jbot-virtual-assistant/README.md

 # jbot-virtual-assistant
-A virtual assitant created using python
+A virtual assistant created using python

 JBot is a virtual assistant that may assist you in certain ways.
 For example if you need a corny joke to crack you up on your most depressing days, or maybe a stopwatch to time how long you could hold a plank for and much more!